 In today’s episode, we’ll discuss:

-- How she’s shifted her approach to her Endometreosis diagnosis
+- How she’s shifted her approach to her Endometriosis diagnosis

 - Her empowering experience being fat shamed

-- How she’s embraced the continious tweaking of being a dynamic human in a dynamic body
+- How she’s embraced the continuous tweaking of being a dynamic human in a dynamic body

 In this episode, we referenced this article Jess wrote about being fat shamed.